G-Amar/ReactTracker/README.md

 This is an SPA created with React, JSON server, and React-router-dom

+Through developing this React project, I gained valuable experience in:
+ - creating and using functional components,
+ - managing React state (dealing with state hooks and props),
+ - and making requests to access and modify data a JSON server (asynchronously).

+These skills will be helpful for building more complex applications in the future.

 ## Available Scripts

 In the project directory, you can run: